algolia-samples/algolia-postgres-db/post/part1.md

 ## Architecture

 Our backend service of the application is writen in [Golang](https://go.dev/).
-We have two kind of reports.

-- One of those are coming from external BI sources
-- The other kind of documents are editable inside our application

-Their metadata and the usage information are stored in a [PostgreSQL](https://www.postgresql.org/) database.
+We store the connection information and report metadata for the BI Tools and the usage information in a [PostgreSQL](https://www.postgresql.org/) database.

 We aim for a solution as close to the database as possible.
 We'd like to leverage the language features that postgreSQL provides us without any extensions.